nlistgarten/condor/paper/paper.md

 ---
-title: 'Condor, a mathematical modeling framework for engineers with a deadline'
+title: 'Condor, a mathematical modeling framework for engineers with deadlines'
 tags:
   - Python
   - mathematical modeling